Fudan-iGEM/2025-wiki/pages/contribution.md

 ### [Gold](/contribution/#gold)

-We have decided to compete for three special awards: [New Composite Part](https://registry.igem.org/parts/bba-255t0phy), [Model](/model/), [Inclusivity](/inclusivity/).
+We are competing for three special awards: [New Composite Part](https://registry.igem.org/parts/bba-255t0phy), [Model](/model/), [Inclusivity](/inclusivity/).

-- We developed a useful new composite part BBa_255T0PHY that functions as an optimized transcription unit: [pSTM1 driven EMSfp499](/part-collection/#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein).
+- We developed a fully characterized new composite part BBa_255T0PHY that functions as a transcription unit: [pSTM1 driven EMSfp499](/part-collection/#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein).
 By combining a mutation-sensitive promoter with an EMS-resistant fluorescent protein, it enables high-fidelity recording of mutation dynamics.
 We confirmed it by whole-plasmid sequencing, and integrated it into yeast strain [BY4741](https://www.yeastgenome.org/strain/by4741) at *URA3* locus.
-We compared it with other [TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) by [flow cytometry](/experiments/#flow-cytometry-of-single-cell-yeast) and fluoresence imaging, and [quantitively](https://gitlab.igem.org/2025/fudan/-/tree/main/measurement?ref_type=heads) show that it fluctuates most under mutation pressure.
+We compared it with other [TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) by [flow cytometry](/experiments/#flow-cytometry-of-single-cell-yeast) and fluoresence imaging, and [quantitively](https://gitlab.igem.org/2025/fudan/-/tree/main/measurement/cytoflex?ref_type=heads) show that it fluctuates most under mutation pressure.

 - We developed the [YeastVerse](/model/) modeling and [3D simulation platform](/model/#visualization) to predict key parameters including fluorescent protein expression and maturation dynamics.
 We have established a Design-Build-Test-Learn cycle that integrates mathematical modeling with [AI-assisted reasoning](/model/#ai-aided-validation-of-model-predictions) to cross-validate designs like the [Fluorescent Timer](/part-collection/#fluorescent-timer) before wet-lab experiments.